From vision to action perspective

 The population decline has slowed down and even stabilized in recent years.
 This has led to increased demand for new housing.
 The 'New Narrative' of the Parkstad urban region: 'Parkstad Limburg offers space!' capitalises on this.
 Kerkrade is following this development.
 With the construction of new homes, restructuring is creating an opportunity to focus this investment on areas that will benefit from it.
 The right home in the right place is an important principle in this regard.
 Preferably, space for new construction will be sought in the first five areas listed below.
 There is no strict order of preference for the first five areas.

-station locations Eygelshoven Markt Kerkrade Centrum stations offer opportunities for housing development.
-In a Euregional context, a study (Transregioexpress) is being conducted into the development opportunities of the station areas located along the route of the Drielanden train between Aachen, South Limburg, and Liège.
+Eygelshoven Markt Kerkrade Centrum stations offer opportunities for housing development.
+In the Euregional context, a study (Transregioexpress) is being conducted into the development opportunities of the station areas located along the route of the Drielanden train between Aachen, South Limburg, and Liège.
 For the municipality of Kerkrade, this development is particularly Markt for the Kerkrade Centrum and Eygelshoven Markt stations.

 is part of this strategy.
-After all, we prefer to see amenities bundled together in neighborhood centers.
+After all, we prefer to see amenities clustered in neighborhood centers.

 There are various places in the municipality where there is untapped potential or where space is used extensively.

-For example, there are various large parking lots, empty courtyards, or small patches of green space that could potentially be redesigned.
-Where there is space on the edges of existing residential areas, a 'street' could be developed with attractive homes for families.
-The plan on Kaffebergsweg is an example of this.
+For example, there are various large parking lots, empty courtyards, or small patches of residual green space that could potentially be redesigned.
+Where there is space on the edges of existing residential neighborhoods, a 'street' could be developed, with attractive homes for families.
+The plan for Kaffebergsweg is an example of this.

-work areas Some work areas in and on the outskirts of the city may be subject to some discoloration due to their location close to residential areas, train stations, and amenities.
-Examples include Sportstraat (close to Kaalheide sports park) and the slaughterhouse site on Hammolenweg.
+Some areas in and on the outskirts of the city may be prone to some discoloration due to their proximity to residential areas, train stations, and amenities.
+Examples include Sportstraat (near the Kaalheide sports park) and the slaughterhouse site on Hammolenweg.

 Preconditions for new initiatives